-What is Tuna?
+What is Maguro (Tuna)?
 (Types of Sushi Toppings, Seasonal Varieties, and How to Eat It) and Sushi Restaurants in Tokyo That Specialize in Tuna

 The OMAKASE editorial team, an official partner of Michelin, will introduce tuna and some of the best sushi restaurants in Tokyo where you can enjoy tuna delicacy.